-Polyjuice Potion Recipe: This refreshing frothy beverage will transport you into the Wizarding World.
-Super easy only 5 ingredients!
+This refreshing frothy beverage will transport you into the Wizarding World.
+Polyjuice potion is super easy to make and requires only 5 ingredients!

 The Polyjuice potion is featured many times in the Harry Potter books.
 It plays a crucial role in the second and fourth years for Harry, Hermione, and Ron.
 It also helps Draco smuggle Death Eaters into the castle in the 6th book, and disguises seven Harry Potters leaving the Dursley’s home for the final time.
 Finally, it assists in infiltrating both the Ministry of Magic and the Gringotts Wizarding Bank during the final saga.
 While we can’t promise you any magical powers or a disguise when using this recipe for punch, we can promise it will be delicious!